-If you’ve looking for a language course in South Africa, we offer these tips on how and where to find the language classes you need.
+If you’ve looking for language courses in South Africa, we offer these tips on how and where to find the language classes you need.

 Just moved to South Africa?
 Want to integrate into South African society?
 Taking a language course can certainly ease your transition into the South African lifestyle.
 You can easily find a language course in South Africa to suit your language learning needs, however, you will first need to decide which language you want to learn in South Africa.